-Tomoko Komada - Associate Professor
+Tomoko Komada - Professor

 My research focuses on understanding the organic carbon cycle, with emphasis on the processes taking place at the land-ocean margin.
 I utilize natural abundance radiocarbon (14C), in conjunction with the stable isotope 13C, to investigate the sources, cycling, and fate of various organic carbon pools in the environment.
 Topics of interest include: sediment biogeochemistry and the significance of coastal benthic processes in organic matter dynamics, composition of organic matter suspended in rivers and its fate in the ocean, and the role of organic-mineral associations in organic matter degradation and preservation.

 Benner I., Diner R.E, Lefebvre S.C., Li D., Komada T., Carpenter E.J., and Stillman J.H.
 (2013) Emiliania huxleyi increases calcification but not expression of calcification-related genes in long-term exposure to elevated temperature and pCO2.
 Philosophical Transactions of the Royal Society B. 368, doi:10.1098/rstb.2013.0049.

 Burdige D. J., Komada T. (2013) Using ammonium pore water profiles to assess stoichiometry of deep remineralization processes in methanogenic continental margin sediments.
 Geochemistry Geophysics Geosystems 14, 1626-1643.

 Komada T., Burdige D. J., Crispo S. M., Druffel E. R. M., Griffin S., and Johnson L. (2013) Dissolved organic carbon dynamics in anaerobic sediments of the Santa Monica Basin.
 Geochimica et Cosmochimica Acta in press.